-The Commission is of the view that PoMC continues to hold a substantial degree of market power in relation to the channels it manages at the Port of Melbourne.
+As a result, the Commission remains of the view that PoMC continues to hold a substantial degree of market power in relation to the channels it manages at the Port of Melbourne.
 This is on the basis that it is not feasible for an alternative channel service provider to enter the market and provide channel access in competition to PoMC.